YJazzar/Electron-MediaPlayer/README.md

 # TODO:

 -   find a way to dynamically change the style sheet or styles added to each element without needing a refresh
+-   Create a custom context menu in which the user has the following operations:
+    -   add to queue
+    -   clear view
+    -

 *   use the chalk package to make interesting changes